barbarer/py4e-int/_sources/strings/glossary.rst

       A function that is associated with an object and called using dot notation.

     String Object
-      Something a variable can refer to.
+      A string that a variable can refer to.
 For now, you can use "object" and "value" interchangeably.

     Search
       A pattern of traversal that stops when it finds what it is looking for.